What the C-suite wants: 24 must-have HR software metrics

 7. Overtime hours and overtime costs

 On a related note, the C-suite will also likely want to know current overtime hours.
-This shows opportunities for cost efficiencies and also highlights whether the current workforce have capacity to work extra overtime if needed.
+This shows opportunities for cost efficiencies and highlights whether the current workforce have capacity to work extra overtime if needed.
 High volumes of overtime, for sustained periods of time, might be a precursor to rising absence or staff turnover, so keep an eye on this metric.

 8. Cost-per-hire